Nutrition and Missing Teeth

 What is Food Avoidance?

-Simply put, avoiding foods once enjoyed because you cannot chew successfully.
-This may include hard, crunchy or chewy foods such as raw vegetables, meats and even bread.
-Those who avoid certain foods may lack the essential nutrients our bodies need such as Iron, B-vitamins, calcium, potassium, magnesium and Omega-3 fatty acids.
+Simply put, avoiding foods once enjoyed because you cannot chew them successfully.
+This may include hard, crunchy, or chewy foods such as raw vegetables, meats, and even bread.
+Those who avoid certain foods may lack the essential nutrients our bodies need such as Iron, B vitamins, calcium, potassium, magnesium, and Omega-3 fatty acids.

 As a result of food avoidance, those with missing teeth may turn to alternative solutions like protein shakes.
 While protein shakes may be helpful, it does not address the real issue.
 Replacing missing teeth or improving your dentures fit.